GLOBAL MARKETS-Asia stocks jump as China, Europe step up stimulus

 dropped from a high of 148.43 on Friday.

 high of 118.98 set last week.
-It had faded just a little on
+It faded somewhat on Friday after

 The euro nursed particularly heavy losses against the